-A goddess knew his name, Weston looked about to see if there weren’t any hidden cameras.
+A goddess knew his name.
+Weston looked about to see if there weren’t any hidden cameras.

 “You know mine?”

 “Of course, yeah, who doesn’t?
-I mean, you’re Tilda Brentwood,” Weston said, stretching a hand out as though he was welcoming the singer in the stage before crossing his arms, realizing the possible ridicule of his gesture.
+I mean, you’re Tilda Brentwood,” Weston said, stretching a hand out as though he was welcoming the singer on the stage before crossing his arms, realizing the possible ridicule of his gesture.

 “Yeah, of course,” Tilda replied with half of a smile, which quickly disappeared.

-“—Em, Weston, I want to let you know this isn’t a habit, it’s a first.
+“—Em, Weston, I want to let you know this isn’t a habit.
+It’s a first.
 I mean, I don’t do this kind of thing with anyone.”

 In other circumstances, the man would have done one or two cartwheels, but in front of what seemed to be Tilda’s awkward moment, it was inappropriate.
-The singer’s eyes darted from side to side, fidgeting only to calm down once hugging herself as she tried to explain almost apologizing for the incident as if she had slapped him on the face.
+The singer’s eyes darted from side to side, fidgeting only to calm down once hugging herself as she tried to explain, almost apologizing for the incident as if she had slapped him on the face.

 Nah, a rising star wouldn’t hit on someone like him, would she?
 Weston thought.

-“I better be leaving,” Tilda said turning to go to his room, “—eh, Weston can I borrow a pair of shorts or something because my dress, —well it’s daytime, and I don’t want to call my agent or PA and expose you to privacy invasion.”
+“I better be leaving,” Tilda said, turning to go to his room, “—eh, Weston, can I borrow a pair of shorts or something because my dress, —well it’s daytime, and I don’t want to call my agent or PA and expose you to privacy invasion.”

-“Oh, I understand, wait a minute.”
+“Oh, I understand; wait a minute.”

-Weston went to his room and searched; she had a thin waist, what could Tilda fit?
+Weston went to his room and searched; she had a thin waist.
+What could Tilda fit?
 Joggers, Tilda could tug on the strings.

-Ten minutes later, Tilda dressed like a hobo on heels was ready to leave.
+Ten minutes later, Tilda, dressed like a hobo on heels, was ready to leave.